ialeshina/test_task/README.md

 Feel free to use Testcafes documentation [https://devexpress.github.io/testcafe/documentation/reference/] .

 We are testing a webshop [https://www.saucedemo.com/].
-On the login page you find credentials that you need to use to complete all tests.
+On the login page you will find credentials that you need to use to complete all tests.
 Good luck!

 ### Prerequisites